lynnfaraday/aresmush.com/_root/handles/index.md

 ### Future Features

 The handle system is in its infancy right now.
-We've already mentioned some of the planned future features for fine-tuned privacy control and using handle identity in pages and other OOC forms of communication.
-Even further down the road, handles could be used for cross-game communication (anybody remember MudBot?) and other cool things.
+Further down the road, handles could be used for cross-game communication (anybody remember MudBot?) and other cool things.